jedimatt42/TI-99-usb-keys/README.md

 ## Issues

 Serial debugging causes key repeat.
 With serial debugging off, things are good.
 The builtin usb port on the Teensy competes with the interrupts too heavily.
+This is only a development issue.

 Holding modifiers is not recognized.

 Pressing both modifiers ( left & right shift for example, + a key like h does not produce H. )

-Alpha lock - first attempt product bad results...
+Locks are stubbed, caps lock works by setting the virtual alpha-lock to be scanned by TI.
+Other locks set internal mapping modes, that are not used yet:

-Num lock ( and mapping with numlock off ) - currently behaves as though numlock is always on.
+* Num lock ( and mapping with numlock off ) - currently behaves as though numlock is always on.

-No function for Scroll lock at this time.. will just copy Tursi, after I get alpha lock working.
+* No function for Scroll lock at this time.. will just copy Tursi.

 Hot-plugging the keyboard doesn't work.